code4kashiwa/stamplace/README.md

+#StamPlace

-his software is released under the MIT License, see LICENSE.
+This software is released under the MIT License, see LICENSE.